ncklinux/proxmox/README.md

 For networks with a mail server, configuring Postfix as a **satellite system** is advisable.
 In such setup, the existing mail server acts as the relay host, routing emails sent by Proxmox VE to their final recipients.

-If there is uncertainty about what to enter, selecting **local only** and keeping the system name as is is a suitable choice.
-In this instance, I will proceed with a **local only** setup since this is a test environment and there is no need to configure it on this VM at this time.
+If there is uncertainty about what to enter, selecting **local only** and keeping the system name unchanged is a suitable choice.
+In this instance, I will proceed with a **local only** setup, since this is a test environment and there is no need to configure it on this VM at this time.
 If you need to modify the configuration in the future, you can do so using the command `dpkg-reconfigure postfix`.

 ```bash
 # Look for the Proxmox port